Skip to Main Content

 Managing your references

 What do you do with all those references you have found?
-Use a bibliographic management software to store, organise and cite your references.
+You can use a bibliographic management software to store, organise, and cite your references.

 There are many free systems available.
 The Library supports the bibliographic management tool EndNote.
-For more information see the EndNote guide.
+EndNote automates citing your references and allows you to create and organise a library of references.
+For more information and to download the software, check out the EndNote Guide:

 Study support